apokharn/hire-sentiment/README.md

 ```

 This will start:
-- PostgreSQL with pgvector extension on port 5432
+- PostgreSQL on port 5432
 - Adminer (database management UI) on http://localhost:8082

 3. Run database migrations: